Rewandabies/Rewandabies/README.md

 ## Installation

 To compile and run this text editor, you need to have a C compiler installed (e.g., gcc).
-Follow these steps:

 1. *Clone the repository:*